pyc-team/pytorch_concepts/README.md

 The library is organized to be modular and accessible at different levels of abstraction:
 - **No-code APIs.
 Use case: applications and benchmarking.** These APIs allow to easily run large-scale highly parallelized and standardized experiments by interfacing with configuration files.
 - **High-level APIs.
 Use case: use out-of-the-box state-of-the-art models.** These APIs allow to instantiate use implemented models with 1 line of code.
 - **Mid-level APIs.
-Use case: build custom interpretable and causally transparent probabilistic graphical models.** These APIs allow to build new interpretable probabilistic models and run efficient tensorial probabilistic inference using a probabilistic graphical model interface.
+Use case: build custom interpretable and causally transparent Probabilistic Models.** These APIs allow to build new interpretable probabilistic models and run efficient tensorial probabilistic inference using a Probabilistic Model interface.
 - **Low-level APIs.
 Use case: assemble custom interpretable architectures.** These APIs allow to build architectures from basic interpretable layers in a plain pytorch-like interface.
 These APIs also include metrics, losses, and datasets.

 <p align="center">